Select Questions

 Chapter 8

-2. In the two-factor design shown in the summary table below, there was/were __________ level(s) of Factor A, Drug.
+1. In the analysis of the two-factor design shown in the summary table below, which F test(s) was/were statistically significant?

 Table